LLC Attorney · California · Formation & Strategy

 LLC Formation & Filing

-California LLC formation requires Articles of Organization, a registered agent, an initial Statement of Information, and an $800 minimum franchise tax payment, regardless of whether you made money that year.
+California LLC formation requires Articles of Organization, a registered agent, an initial Statement of Information, the EIN, and the FinCEN Beneficial Ownership Information report under the Corporate Transparency Act, plus the $800 minimum franchise tax regardless of whether you made money that year.
+The formation documents are calibrated to whether the LLC is member-managed, manager-managed, or board-governed.

 Operating Agreement Drafting